zowe/docs-site/docs/user-guide/configuration-at-tls.md

 <!-- omit in toc -->
-# Configuring AT-TLS for API Mediation Layer
+# Configuring AT-TLS for Zowe Server

-Review this article for descriptions of the configuration parameters required to make Zowe API Mediation Layer work with AT-TLS, including AT-TLS inbound and outbound rules, using AT-TLS in high availability, and troubleshooting.
+Review this article for descriptions of the configuration parameters required to make Zowe work with AT-TLS, including AT-TLS inbound and outbound rules, using AT-TLS in high availability, and troubleshooting.
 Security recommendations are also provided.

 :::info Role: security administrator
 :::